Long Branch Hotels: Great Views

 Atlantic Hotel, East End Hotel, and Arlington House

 Atlantic Hotel in North Long Branch.
-Built by Aaron Christeller in 1862; the hotel could accommodate 250 guests.
+Built by Aaron Christaller in 1862.
+The hotel patronized largely by Jewish guests had accommodations for 250.
 The area is now Seven President’s Park.

 Arlington House hotel, 1879.
 Hit by a major storm in 1880, the doors shut in 1881.
 John Hoey bought the property and used the lumber to build the Hollywood Hotel.
 Later, Nate Salisbury would built “The Reservation” on the property.
 The area is now Seven President’s Park.